Monday, January 30, 2023

 Buddhism absorbed Taoism and became Chan when it traveled from India to China.
 From there, the 'dharma' (teaching) moved to Vietnam, Korea, and Japan, becoming Zen.
 Taoism proper has never become an organized religion.
 In their present state, Zen and Taoism are the same practice.

 Taoist terms can translate Zen Buddhist ideas.
-I've never read any of Buddha's original teachings.
-They are tedious and repetitive.
-Instead, I read the Tao Te Ching, a book of eighty-one chapters.
-It was written by Lao Tse Tung (rendered Lao-Tze).
+I've never read any of Buddha's original teachings, which are tedious and repetitive.
+Instead, I read the Tao Te Ching, a book of eighty-one chapters written by Lao Tse Tung (rendered Lao-Tze).

 Tao

 The principle of Tao (pronounced d-o-w) is the idea of 'the way things are.'
 It's the dynamic force behind everything.
 When we 'abide in the Tao,' we move with natural changes, like water or clouds.
-They follow the Tao; go with the flow.
+They follow the Tao and go with the flow.
 This means not forcing our will or trying to control outcomes.
-We may offer a path yielding better results, but we can't force anyone to take it.
+We may offer a path yielding better results but can't force anyone to take it.
 We react, moment by moment, to whatever situation presents itself.
 The following Zen story sums it up:

 A student asked the old Zen master what he should do.